-Incoming audio signals and VST Instruments played via a MIDI keyboard can only be monitored with an noticeable and audible delay.
+Incoming audio signals and VST Instruments played via a MIDI keyboard can only be monitored with a noticeable and audible delay.

-Every computer based music system needs some time for calculating and generating audio.
-Most crucial is the period between the moment in which the sequencer (Cubase, Nuendo or Sequel) is passing an audio signal to the audio hardware and the moment in which the signal is actually available at the analog output of the audio interface and thus audible.
-The consequent delay is referred to as latency and mainly caused by the so called buffer of the audio card driver.
+Every computer-based music system needs some time for calculating and generating audio.
+Most crucial is the period between the moment in which the sequencer (Cubase, Nuendo) is passing an audio signal to the audio hardware and the moment in which the signal is actually available at the analog output of the audio interface and thus audible.
+The consequent delay is referred to as latency and mainly caused by the so-called buffer of the audio card driver.
 Demanding users can be annoyed even by a delay of a few milliseconds, latencies of 20 ms or more are clearly audible to less trained ears.

-Unfortunately the buffer cannot be set to any desired value.
-If the buffer is too small the audio card has not enough time for processing the audio signal completely.
-Crackles and clicks or stuttering playback are typical signs for an overcharged system.
+Unfortunately, the buffer cannot be set to any desired value.
+If the buffer is too small, the audio card has not enough time for processing the audio signal completely.
+Crackles and clicks or stuttering playback are typical signs of an overcharged system.

 The lowest possible latency depends on many factors, particularly on the audio interface, the corresponding driver and the general performance of the computer.
 The respective application also plays a decisive role.
 For example, elaborate tasks like the calculation of demanding effects or the usage of complex virtual synthesizers ask for higher latencies than the basic playback of audio files.

 Under Mac OS X the buffer/latency can be adjusted in the respective application.